cfpdx-301d-spring-2017/lectures/lectures/20-project-week-day-5/README.md

     * Has at least 3 interlinked "pages" with a clear navigation
     * Has at least two pages that accept and process user input
     * State is persisted between page reloads
-    * Deployed live on the Internet with a meaningfully-named URL, either through a custom-named Heroku (or similar service) application or, ideally, through purchasing and connecting a domain (as of April 2017, Namecheap.com offers a wide variety of domain names for $0.88).
+    * Deployed live on the Internet with a meaningfully-named URL, either through a custom-named Heroku (or similar service) application or through purchasing and connecting a domain

 ## Congratulations!
 Thanks for all your hard work through this course!
 We can't wait to see where you go with your new super powers. :)